-The Company recognizes stock-based compensation based on the grant date fair value of the awards and recognizes that cost using the straightline method over the requisite service period of the award.
+The Company recognizes stock-based compensation based on the grant date fair value of the awards and recognizes that cost using the straight-line method over the requisite service period of the award.
 The fair value of options, which vest in accordance with service schedules, is estimated on the date of grant using the Black-Scholes option pricing model.
 The absence of an active market for the Company's common stock requires it to estimate the fair value of the Company's common stock for purposes of granting stock options and for determining stock-based compensation expense for the periods presented.
 The Company obtained contemporaneous third-party valuations to assist in determining the estimated fair value of its common stock.
 These contemporaneous third-party valuations used the methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Expected volatilities are based on historical volatilities of company estimates the term as the average of the option's contractual term and the option's weighted average vesting period.
+Expected volatilities are based on historical volatilities of comparable companies.
+The expected term of the options is based on the simplified method outlined in the SEC Staff accounting guidance, under which the Company estimates the term as the average of the option's contractual term and the option's weighted average vesting period.
 The risk-free rate represents the yield on U.S. Treasury bonds with maturity equal to the expected term of the granted option.
 The Company accounts for forfeitures as they occur.
 All stock options outstanding at February 29, 2020 are expected to vest according to their specific schedules.